fuhengwu2021/distributedai/2-gpu-hardware-networking-and-parallelism-strategies.md

 - If a single layer is too big to fit: TP + (possibly) ZeRO/FSDP.
 - If model depth is huge and pipeline parallelism can help: PP with microbatches.
 - For minimal memory footprint and largest possible model: ZeRO Stage 3 or FSDP full-shard.
+- For MoE models with many experts: EP combined with DP (data parallelism across expert groups) or EP + PP for very large MoE models.

 ### Small example: manual DP vs TP sketch